hatchjaw/faust-ddsp/README.md

 ```

 Simply applying the differentiable addition primitive to these new primitives
-isn't going to work because its inputs won't arrive in the correct order;
+isn't going to work because inputs to the adder won't arrive in the correct
+order;
 we can fix this with a bit of routing however:

 ```faust